 Port scanning tools are used to determine which services are listening on the network for a range of target systems.
 In addition to determining which ports are open, effective port scanners can be configured to identify the version of the protocol and service listening on each discovered open port.
-This list of services and their versions are compared against an inventory of services required by the organization for each server and workstation in an asset management system such as those described in Critical Control 1.
+This list of services and their versions are compared against an inventory of services required by the organization for each server and workstation in an asset management system.
 Recently added features in these port scanners are being used to determine the changes in services offered by scanned machines on the network since the previous scan, helping security personnel identify differences over time.

 The system must be capable of identifying any new unauthorized listening network ports that are connected to the network within 24 hours, alerting or sending e-mail notification to a list of enterprise personnel.
 Every 24 hours after that point, the system must alert or send e-mail about the status of the system until the listening network port has been disabled or has been authorized by change management.
 The system service baseline database and alerting system must be able to identify the location, department, and other details about the system where authorized and unauthorized network ports are running.
-While the 24-hour timeframe represents the current metric to help organizations improve their state of security, in the future organizations should strive for even more rapid alerting, with notification about an unauthorized open port on the network sent within two minutes.
+While the 24-hour timeframe represents the current metric to help organizations improve their state of security, in the future organizations should strive for even more rapid alerting.